-Ronald Drimmel of the Turin Astrophysical Observatory goes further, defining the Starlink project a “potential tragedy”.
+Ronald Drimmel of the Astrophysical Observatory of Turin goes further, defining the Starlink project a "potential tragedy".

 The potential tragedy of an artificial mega constellation like Starlink is that it distorts the map of visible stars.
 Starlink and any other similar projects will ruin the sky for the whole planetRonald Drimmel, Astrophysical Observatory of Turin

 It is not just an aesthetic question